logicalclocks/logicalclocks.github.io/docs/user_guides/client_installation/index.md

 !!! attention "Windows/Conda Installation"

-    On Windows systems you might need to install twofish manually before installing hopsworks.
-It is recommended to use a conda environment and run the following commands:
+    On Windows systems you might need to install twofish manually before installing hopsworks, if you don't have the Microsoft Visual C++ Build Tools installed.
+In that case, it is recommended to use a conda environment and run the following commands:

     ```
     conda install twofish